thomasWeise/aitoa/book/structure/solutionSpace/README.md

 Imagine a JSSP with&nbsp;$\jsspJobs=2$ jobs and&nbsp;$\jsspMachines=2$ machines.
 There are&nbsp;$(2!)^2=(1*2)^2=4$ possible Gantt charts.
-Assume that the first job needs to first be processed by machine&nbsp;0 and then by machine&nbsp;1, while the second job first noods to go to machine&nbsp;1 and then to machine&nbsp;0.
+Assume that the first job needs to first be processed by machine&nbsp;0 and then by machine&nbsp;1, while the second job first needs to go to machine&nbsp;1 and then to machine&nbsp;0.
 A Gantt chart which assigns the first job first to machine&nbsp;1 and the second job first to machine&nbsp;$0$ cannot be executed in practice, i.e., is *infeasible*.
 It contains a [deadlock](http://en.wikipedia.org/wiki/Deadlock).
 Hence, there are only three out of four possible Gantt charts that work for this problem instance.
 For a problem instance where all jobs need to pass through all machines in the same sequence, however, all possible Gantt charts will work.
+The number of actually feasible Gantt charts in&nbsp;$\solutionSpace$ is different for different problem instances.

 \text.block{definition}{feasibility}{A candidate solution&nbsp;$\solspel\in\solutionSpace$ is *feasible* if it fulfills all conditions and constraints to applicable in practice.}

-The number of actually feasible Gantt charts in&nbsp;$\solutionSpace$ is different for different problem instances.
-When solving a JSSP, we obviously only want to find feasible solutions.
+\text.block{definition}{infeasibility}{A candidate solution&nbsp;$\solspel\in\solutionSpace$ is *infeasible* if it is *not feasible*, i.e., if it cannot be applied in practice.}

+This is very annoying.
+The potential existence of infeasible solutions means that we cannot just pick a good element from&nbsp;$\solutionSpace$ (according to whatever *good* means), we also must be sure that it is actually *feasible*.
+An optimization algorithm which might sometimes return infeasible solutions will not be acceptable.

+#### Summary

 |name|$\jsspJobs$|$\jsspMachines$|$\lowerBound(\#\textnormal{feasible})$|$\left|\solutionSpace\right|$|
 |:--|--:|--:|--:|--:|